1. Study-abroad presentation (25%)

 Present to the class three most important skills/lessons you learned from your overseas semester.
 Why are these skills/lessons important?
 And how did you come to learn them?
 Reflections should be evidence-based, including specific examples from the study abroad experience to illustrate points.
-Your will have about 10 minutes for the presentation, and then a brief Q&A session.
-Your presentation will be in Week 5 or Week 6.
+Your will have about 8 minutes for the presentation.
+Your presentation will be on Week 7 or Week 9.

 2. Case study report (25%)

-You will choose to analyse ONE of the two case studies posted on moodle.
+You will analyse a business case (Case 2) posted on Moodle.
 You should perceive yourself as a business consultant, who are asked to provide analysis and recommendations on the business of the company in the case.

-The aims of the case report are for you to 1) apply theoretical concepts to a real-world example and 2) practice and improve your research skills.
+The aims of the case report are for you to 1) apply theoretical concepts to a real-world example and 2) practice and improve your argumentative skills.
 The final report should be about 1,500 – 2,000 words.
 You could also include a reference section and an appendix (excluded from the word limit).
-Submit your report online via turnitin before the case is discussed during class in Week 8 or Week 9.
+Submit your report online via turnitin at 9:00am before the class of Week 9.

 - Presenting an analysis of key issues of the case, incorporating relevant international business concepts and theoretical frameworks (10%);

 - Applying the knowledge to provide well-justified solutions to problems (10%).

 - Effective written communication (5%).

 3. Participation (25%)

 Write a short commentary on the three readings assigned for Weeks 1-3.
 Each commentary will account for 3%.
 For each commentary, briefly explain (1) the core ideas of the reading, and (2) how the reading relates to your work or life experience, and how would that affects your future work behaviour.
 The commentary should be relatively short, about one page (single line spacing).
 Submit the commentary online via turnitin and bring along a hard copy of the commentary to class during the week when the reading is discussed.